-Module M9

-Semester Study Block 3

-Duration of module Maximum 6 months.
+Module M9 Semester Study Block 3 Duration of module Maximum 6 months.
 Students are free to submit at any time beforehand.

-Type of module Compulsory

-How frequently is the module offered Annually; after the completion of second study block.
+Type of module Compulsory How frequently is the module offered Annually; after the completion of second study block.
 Admission requirements Successful completion of all modules in Study Blocks 1 & 2.
 Students entering the master's programme with 180 ECTS must do a compulsory 6 month internships before starting the thesis phase unless they have min 6 month relevant work experience post graduation which has been validated by the Programme Director.

-Level MSc

-Module coordinator/respons ible professor Prof. Dr. Niamh O'Mahony Students will be allocated appropriate supervisors

-Name of contact person Prof. Dr. Niamh O'Mahony Building 17.
-Office: 113 Niamh.OMahony@Reutlingen-University.DE

-landuade Telephone: +49 7121-271 3028 Thesis can be written in German or English

-Credits (ECTS) 25

-Total workload and breakdown 750 hours

-Examination/ assessment conditions The thesis should be 20,000 words exclusive of appendices and references.
+Level MSc Module coordina- tor/responsible professor Prof. Dr. Niamh O'Mahony Students will be allocated appropriate supervisors Name of contact person Prof. Dr. Niamh O'Mahony Building 17.
+Office: 113 Niamh.OMahony@Reutlingen-University.DE Telephone: +49 7121-271 3028 Language Thesis can be written in German or English Credits (ECTS) 25 Total workload and breakdown 750 hours Examination/ assessment conditions The thesis should be 20,000 words exclusive of appendices and references.
 Students select 1 of 3 thesis models.
-Students are required to submit three printed and bound copies and one Word.doc copy.
-The written thesis accounts for 2/3 of the grade.
-A 30 minute online oral examination on the thesis accounts for 1/3 of the grade.
-Both parts must be passed in order to pass the module as a whole.
-Students will not receive the grade for the written part before they do the oral.
+Students are required to submit three printed and bound copies and one Word.doc copy Weighting of grade within programme 25/90 Learning outcomes 1.
+Module Aims The core aim of the MSc master's thesis is allow the student to produce a piece of independent research.

-Weighting of grade within programme 25/90

-Learning outcomes 1.
-Module Aims

-The core aim of the MSc master's thesis is to allow the student to produce a piece of independent research.
 It is intended to be a central and integrating element of the degree.
 It is designed to afford the MSc student the opportunity to exercise their creative, questioning, analytical, and writing skills in a focused and practical manner, to apply appropriate tools and techniques for research, and to demonstrate the implementation of research questions.

 It is also intended to give them the chance to develop an in-depth understanding of some specific topic related to global management.
+Depending on wh ich of the three thesis models adopted, the thesis should provide viable advice, conclusions and/or recommendations and should demonstrate that the student has engaged with the relevant literature.

+2. Learning Outcomes

+The thesis should provide students with the following:

+Subject-specific competencies:

+Indepth expert knowledge of the field of the thesis including related theories and methods

+Methodological competencies:

+- The ability to analyse and breakdown questions/problems into their constituent elements, work on them systematically and generate solutions using appropriate tools/theories/models - The competence to gather, process and evaluate data and information within the context of a concrete project

+Professional competencies:

+- The opportunity to practice solving complex organisational problems - The ability to recognise which methods are appropriate in which situation and to apply them accordingly

+Key competencies:

-Depending on which of the three thesis models adopted, the thesis should provide viable advice, conclusions and/or recommendations and should demonstrate that the student has engaged with the relevant literature.
-2. Learning Outcomes The thesis should provide students with the following: Subject-specific competencies: Indepth expert knowledge of the field of the thesis including related theories and methods Methodological competencies: The ability to analyse and breakdown questions/problems into their constituent elements, work on them systematically and generate solutions using appropriate tools/theories/models The competence to gather, process and evaluate data and information within the context of a concrete project Professional competencies: The opportunity to practice solving complex organisational problems The ability to recognise which methods are appropriate in which situation and to apply them accordingly Key competencies: The ability to communicate, present and share knowledge in a written form to a sophisticated academic audience The ability to work independently or with limited supervision on a concrete management problem Research skills Independent reflective thinking and work Time and project management skills Ability to structure problems and identify the steps and resources needed to solve them Course-specific contributions to AoL competency goals (CG 1 - 6) CG 4 assessed: In their thesis students demonstrate problem-solving skills as they analyse complex problems in the management context and draw on their generalist knowledge to develop appropriate solutions.
+- The ability to communicate, present and share knowledge in a written form to a sophisticated academic audience - The ability to work independently or with limited supervision on a concrete management problem - Research skills - Independent reflective thinking and work - Time and project management skills - Ability to structure problems and identify the steps and resources needed to solve them

+CG 4 assessed: In their thesis students demonstrate problem-solving skills as they analyse complex problems in the management context and draw on their generalist knowledge to develop appropriate solutions.